broadinstitute/viral-ngs/docs/install.rst

 and install the first time they are needed by any command.
 If you want to pre-install all of the external tools, simply type this::

-  python -m unittest test.test_tools.TestToolsInstallation -v
+  python -m unittest test.unit.test_tools.TestToolsInstallation -v

 However, there are two tools in particular that cannot be auto-installed due to licensing restrictions.
 You will need to download and install